GREAT BASS ALBUMS

 https://www.youtube.com/watch?v=-c5lRE5tc6A&list=PL4AA242F273C88DAB

 I really just like Martin Turner's gnarly tone on this album, heard best on the songs "Don't Come Back" and "F.U.B.B.".
 He's a great player in general, though.
 Very melodic; reminds me of Chris Squire.
 (He even played a Rick in the early 70s like Chris did, and with a pick.
-Heck, both of their singing voices were even on the higher end.)
+Heck, both of their singing voices were even on the higher end, too.)

 Fragile (Yes)